argonlefou/TSR_Loader/README.md

 A : Look for the arcade cabinet user manual on Google, you'll easilly find them.

 Q : I have issue starting the game
+A : The game may need you to install [DirectX End-User runtime from June 2010](https://www.microsoft.com/en-us/download/details.aspx?id=8109) to have needed graphics/sound dependencies.
-A : Run `Transformers2_Launcher.exe -v` to generate a debug file that may help me find what is going wrong.
+You can also run `Transformers2_Launcher.exe -v` to generate a debug file that may help me find if something is going wrong on the Launcher side.
 <br><br>

 ## Configuration Items